drug-design/course/docs/chapters/protein-structure.md

 #### Coil

-A "coil" is the terminology which is used to describe the structure of a polypeptide chain that does not fall into the categories of helix, sheet or turn.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/coil-c461445b'><i class='fa fa-play' aria-hidden='true'></i></button>A "coil" is the terminology which is used to describe the structure of a polypeptide chain that does not fall into the categories of helix, sheet or turn.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

 ![](https://media.drugdesign.org/course/protein-structure/8_6_1_0_1.png){: loading=lazy }
 #### Loops

-A loop is any stretch of a non-regular polypeptide chain connecting secondary structures.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/loops-a12debe2'><i class='fa fa-play' aria-hidden='true'></i></button>A loop is any stretch of a non-regular polypeptide chain connecting secondary structures.
 Among the many possible loop conformations, several specific structures have been identified and added to the repertoire of secondary structures.
 One type of loop-like chain is the &Omega;-loop which is visualized below (in white).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer